 These are the items you need more of, not similar, but more of the exact same.

 I own three pairs of black Theory ankle pants because I wear them so much.
-I also own multiple pairs of Paige skinny jeans in dark wash blue, several of the same pure white shell, and at least three of the same black crew neck cashmere sweater.
+I also own multiple pairs of skinny jeans in dark blue wash, several of the same pure white tanks, and at least three of the same black crew neck cashmere sweater.

 Consider your building blocks.
-What are the items you wear all the time, what’s always being washed – create a list, and pick up a few more of the same.
+What are the items you wear all the time, what’s constantly in the wash – create a list, and pick up a few more of the same.